 From her debut novel, The Bluest Eye, to her last, God Help The Child, Toni Morrison has vigorously and unapologetically encapsulated the human experience that so many Black Americans endure despite the masks we wear for society at large, which transformed American literature as we know it.

-An enormous part of her legacy is the work she did to establish and extend the Black American literary canon, both in her own writing and in the work she did as an editor prior to having published her first novel.
+An enormous part of her legacy is the work she did to establish and extend the Black American literary canon, both in her writing and in the work she did as an editor prior to having published her first novel.

 Toni Morrison's Writing | Making Black America | PBS